RUBALBHULLAR/Plot.ly--Belly-Button-Biodiversity/README.md

 6. Updating all of the plots any time that a new sample is selected.

-Additionally, creating any layout that for dashboard.
+Additionally, creating any layout for dashboard.
 An example dashboard is shown below:

 ![hw](Images/hw02.png)

-## Advanced Challenge Assignment (Optional)
+## Advanced Challenge

-The following task is advanced and therefore optional.
+The following task is advanced.

 * Adapt the Gauge Chart from <https://plot.ly/javascript/gauge-charts/> to plot the weekly washing frequency of the individual.